sapegin/washingcode-book/manuscript/020_Avoid_loops.md

 A `for of` loop would be even better:

 - it doesn’t have any of the problems of regular `for` loops mentioned at the beginning of this chapter;
-- we can avoid reassignments and mutations since we don’t have a return value;
+- it has clear semantics of iteration over all array elements since we can’t manipulate the number of iterations, like in a regular `for` loop (we can abort the loop with a `break`, though);
-- it has clear semantics of iteration over all array elements since we can’t manipulate the number of iterations, like in a regular `for` loop.
-(Well, almost, we can abort the loop with a `break`.)
+- the syntax is a bit cleaner because we don’t need to create a callback function.

 Let’s rewrite our example using a `for of` loop: